Reception

 If you would like to meet the team and see the wonderful provision we can offer your child, please get in touch with the school office on 01869 244050 to arrange a visit.

-Current Topic - "I Wonder Who Lives There?"
+Current Topic - "I Wonder How I Can Get There?"

 My Learning This Week in Reception - What did it look like?